Complete Financial Aid

 The FAFSA is available every year on October 1 and students are encouraged to submit it soon thereafter.
 Families can use their prior-prior year tax information to complete the FAFSA.
 That means students graduating in June 2018 will use 2016 tax information to complete the 2018-19 form.
 This allows families to file the FAFSA before they file their previous year’s taxes.

 The first step in filling out the FAFSA is creating a Federal Student Aid ID.
 This username-password combination will allow you to fill out the FAFSA online and access information about your financial aid.
 If you’re a dependent student, your parent or guardian will need his or her own FSA ID.
 You can create this now, but don’t forget it!
 Take a picture, write it down and memorize it, you will need to use your FSA ID every year you submit the FAFSA.

 Please feel free to use the DSF Scholarship Directory to research thousands of local, regional and national scholarships.
-Continue reading to learn more information about the FAFSA.
+Continue reading to learn more information about the FAFSA and financial aid.

 The first step in the financial aid process is to complete the 2018-2019 FAFSA (available beginning October 1) at https://fafsa.gov.
 Submit your FAFSA by your college’s priority deadline to qualify for more award money and no later than April 1, 2018 to meet the DSF deadline.